KILTprotocol/kilt-indexer/README.md

 ## For Queries:

-For this project, you can visit the playground under http://localhost:3000/ and try to query on of the following GraphQL code to get a taste of how it works.
+For this project, you can visit the playground under http://localhost:3000/ and try to query one of the following GraphQL codes to get a taste of how it works.

-You can explore the different possible queries and entities to help you with GraphQL using the documentation draw on the right.
+To help you explore the different possible queries and entities, you can draw the documentation on the right of the GraphQL playground.

 Most of the example queries below take advantage of the example fragments.
 You need to add the fragments to the playground as well, if you want to run queries using those fragments.